djvill/APLS/doc/Transcription-Convention.md

 ## Annotation

+Once you've segmented your transcript into turns, it's time to **annotate**.
-For the most part, these transcriptions are **orthographic**.
+For the most part, APLS transcriptions are **orthographic**.
 That is, they consist mostly of the words that speakers say, written with conventional American English spelling.
-Within that framework, though, there are some important things to consider
+Within that framework, though, there are some important things to consider.

+Reminder: In this document, `fixed-width font` is used for things you actually type into the transcription program (Elan or Praat).

 ### Spelling